 While traditional learning limits participation to merely those who are in the room at the time of the presentation, online learning empowers individuals to engage in a meaningful collaborative dialogue over time.
 Online learning involves high tech communication techniques like chat rooms, message boards, simulations, role-playing, discussion groups and much more.
 Trainees who feel engaged with the learning material, as well as the instructor and their fellow co-workers, will be much more likely to absorb information in this type of environment.

 Have you seen Lessonly in action yet?
-Start enjoying the benefits of elearning with an unlimited 15-day trial.
+Start enjoying the benefits of elearning with this preview.

 Image source: Giphy